apache/royale-docs/component-sets/jewel/jewel-card.md

 ### Simple Card

-This is the most basic jewel card that can be declared.
-Elements are layout vertically and with a default gap predefined in Jewel Theme.
+This is the most basic Jewel card that can be declared.
+Elements are laid out vertically and with a default gap predefined in Jewel Theme.

 ```mxml
 <j:Card>